doupkg/lapcord/README.md

 # Lapcord
 ### A simple [Discord Rich Presence](https://discord.com/rich-presence) plugin for [Lapce Editor](https://lapce.dev/)

->This project is currently in Beta, and there are still languages to be added :)
+>This project is currently in pre-dev, and there are still languages to be added :)

 ## Features
 - Shows what you are editing